dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 ![Jekyll speed test on PageSpeed Insights](/images/jekyll-speed-optimization-test-pagespeed-insights.jpg){:width="700px" max-height="312px" .full}

 [**WebPageTest:**](http://www.webpagetest.org/){:rel='nofollow'}{:target="_blank"}
 This is probably one of the best tools to find out what's wrong with your site.
-It gives you the details on First View and Repeat View.
+It gives you the details on **First View** and **Repeat View**.
 This is good because when a website is loaded for the first time on a browser, it takes a lot of time since it is downloading all the resources for the first time.
-But, when you visit the website again on the same browser, it takes significantly less time to load the same website.
+But, when you visit the website again on the same browser, it takes significantly less time.

+A repeat visitor is served quickly than a new visitor.
+But, first visit should be fast enought to convert new visitor to a repeat visitor.
+Have you heard of the forst impression?
+That very much applies to websites as well.

 ![Jekyll speed test on webpagetest org](/images/jekyll-speed-optimization-test-webpagetest-org.jpg){:width="700px" max-height="242px" .full}

 Thanks to browser cache which saves time and also bandwidth by caching static files on its cache memory.
 Web page loads really fast if it has cached few resources already.
 If your website gets repeated visitors then browser cache is very useful.

 Now that you have tested you blog, see if these tests reveal something.
-See if they provide any suggestion.
-Based on that suggestion you can work on your blog and optimize it.
+See if they provide any suggestions.
+Based on those suggestions you can work on your blog and optimize it.

 ## How to speed up Jekyll blog?
 If the results from the check are not satisfactory then follow these steps to speed up to optimize Jekyll blog for speed.